 - It’s also about community action for us.

 You may have cycled the Tofino Multi-Use Path on one of our beach cruisers.
 Starting in 2008, we led our first Earth Day clean-up of this popular corridor.
 Our annual golf tournament has raised over $120,000 for the local high school’s athletics programs, and we contribute funds and time to operate various not-for-profit festivals in Tofino.
-Our Surfrider Sessions Gala Dinners held in March helped raise over $40,000 for our local Pacific Rim Surfrider Foundation in 2018 & 2019 (more to come!).
+Our Surfrider Sessions Gala Dinners held in March helped raise over $60,000 for our local Pacific Rim Surfrider Foundation since 2018 (more to come!).

 - Heard a rumour about UNESCO?